What is the best deep dish pizza joint in Chicago?

 Would I be making a bad decision by cheating on my first deep dish love?

-Giordano’s was the spot chosen for my second affair.
+Giordano’s was the spot chosen for my second affair with Chicago Deep Diss.
 My train arrived just around noon and I began scouring the map and reviews for a new deep dish joint.
-I actually even called around to all of the most iconic places to see if I could film the who thing, but unfortunately it was a Saturday and their marketing offices were closed.
+I actually even called around to all of the most iconic places to see if I could film the who thing, but unfortunately, it was a Saturday and their marketing offices were closed.
+So no behind the scenes sadly.

 Maybe it’s for the better, I’d hate to blur out details because the video got too sexy.
 Showing you how they smother that naked crust with a layer of liquid crimson sauce like a velvet dress could be R-rated…

-Giordano’s was much more unassuming than my first.
+Giordano’s was much more unassuming than my first deep dish date at Gino’s East.

 My waitress, with hair as big as her marvelous smile, took my order.
 Classic “stuffed deep dish” was boldly advertised on the menu which had me thinking this deep dish wasn’t as shy as I thought.